 Given these inherent difficulties, how do governments negotiate international environmental treaties?
 The process used to produce international agreements is often considered to be among the most cumbersome and archaic means of multilateral negotiation.
 Yet, time after time, consensus is achieved and a new treaty or agreement is adopted, signed, and ratified.
 How does this process work?
 Although there are numerous approaches to the study of multilateral negotiation oriented to international relations, I have decided that phased process analysis lends itself to the study of multilateral environmental negotiation.
-A complete study of multilateral environmental negotiation requires an examination of the precipitants to the negotiations, the prenegotiation process, the actual process and procedures that diplomats use to negotiate the text of a treaty, and the post-agreement negotiation phase.
+A complete study of multilateral environmental negotiation process, the actual process and procedures that diplomats use to negotiate the text of a treaty, and the post-agreement negotiation phase.
 In other words, the life-cycle of an environmental treaty begins long before delegates are bargaining over specific issues and may even continue once agreement is reached as governments determine that scientific and/or political and economic realities dictate the need for amendments or protocols to the original convention.